 (a) The rider on the inside of the track must lead-off.
 Following the start the leader may not perform a standstill for more than 30 seconds.
 If he or she does, the official shall require the rider initiating the standstill to continue the race.
-If the rider fails to continue, the starter shall stop the race and declare the other rider the winner of the heat.
+If the rider fails to continue, the starter shall stop the race, after a warning, and declare the other rider the winner of the heat.
+A rider may initiate any number of standstills during a heat.